In re Schrader

 Now, you know how to draft algorithm-related claims, and opine for clients on their scope and validity.
 At last, some predictability and thus security of business expectation!
 The rule may not be simple, but it is manageable.
 If not a bright line, at least it is a bright zig-zag.

 But Schrader marked the Last Hurrah.
+This decision marked the high-water point for the version of the machine-or-transformation test that evolved in the 1990s.
 As you read the following case-law, ask yourself why.

 Prefatory Notes on In re Alappat (Fed.
 Cir.
 1994)